MuruganSiva/colorcode/README.md

 -> Used .NET Core built in depedency injection to achieve loose coupling between objects and dependencies.
 -> Used MSTest framework for unit test and Moq for creating MOCK objects.
 Unit test is created just for the business layer as a sample implementation.
--> Focused more on the implementation approach rather than CSS and accuracy of business logic
+-> Focused more on the implementation approach rather than CSS and accuracy of business logic -> The UI interface could have been approached in multiple ways (Ex: Using a WEB API to calculate the ohm value and refresh only part of the page with some help from jQuery or JavaScript; Using a modern client side library like Angular JS).
+Since the expectation is to just use MVC, I have used the simple approach.